bytecodealliance/cap-std/cap-async-std/README.md

 interfaces you are used to, but in a capability-based version.

 This is a very simplistic port of [`cap-std`] to `async-std`.
 Key `fs` functions including opening files still use synchronous API calls.
-Quite a few comments still talk about `std` rather than `async-std`.

 See the [`cap-std` README.md] for more information about capability-based security.